 - Defining your registered office and Registered Agent

 - Stating details of the Annual General Meeting (AGM): date, place, time and other relevant information

-- Other details for the AGM, including: order of business, notice, voting record, quorum, proxies, shareholder actions and more
+- Other details from the AGM, including the order of business, notice, voting record, quorum, proxies, shareholder actions and more

 - Details of stock certificates, ownership, issuing and transfer

 - Details on the board of directors, including: how they are elected and appointed, their number and the powers they have, how they can be removed, regular meetings and agendas, executive committees, remuneration and other areas